 - Inflammation throughout the body

 Malnutrition results if IBD goes unchecked due to poor food intake and restrictive eating patterns, higher nutrient needs, higher nutrient losses, and malabsorption of nutrients.
 Low levels of iron, folate, B12, B6, calcium, vitamin D, vitamin K, and other micronutrients are fairly common in this population.
-Additional poor protein and calorie intake and absorption may result in undesired weight loss and muscle wasting, especially for those with CD.
+Additionally, poor protein and calorie intake and absorption may result in undesired weight loss and muscle wasting, especially for those with CD.

-It is vital to include nutrition education, counseling, and therapy as a key part of effective IBD treatment.
+With this in mind, it is vital to include nutrition education, counseling, and therapy as a key part of effective IBD treatment.

 Goals of nutrition therapy include: